 Safety Across the Board

-Besides hands-on care, Keck Medicine of USC physicians help develop safety rules to govern the game as part of the American Orthopedic Society for Sports Medicine.
-Dr. Gamradt says, “We have recommended better-fitting helmets, reducing contact practices during the week and prescribing more rest between practices.”
+Besides hands-on care, Keck Medicine physicians help develop safety rules to govern the game, as part of the American Orthopaedic Society for Sports Medicine.
+Gamradt says, “We have recommended better-fitting helmets, reducing contact practices during the week and prescribing more rest between practices.”
 Expert input like this from doctors has been invaluable in increasing the safety for players and reducing injury.

 Athletes understand that every time they take the field, there is a risk of injury.
-But the athletic training team comprised of Keck Medicine of USC physicians know that with proper education, training and care, these risks can be reduced.
+But the athletic training team, comprised of Keck Medicine physicians, knows that with proper education, training and care, these risks can be reduced.

 Our orthopaedic surgeons do not just treat collegiate and professional athletes.
 We treat everyone from weekend warriors to high school athletes to early adolescents just learning to play sports.

-If you are in the Los Angeles are and are looking for exceptional care from some of the top orthopaedic physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.
+If you are in the Los Angeles area and are looking for exceptional care from some of the top orthopaedic physicians in the world, be sure to schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.